-We use our professional standing to address projects of critical importance to the revival of Inuit culture, language and history.
+We address projects of critical importance to the revival of Inuit culture, language and history.
 We focus on the critical needs of Inuinnait—a distinct regional group of Inuit living in the Central Canadian Arctic.
 The Inuinnaqtun language—the foundation of Inuinnait culture—has less than 600 fluent speakers remaining.
 By most estimates, it is a language that will be extinct in less than two generations.
-The disappearance of Inuinnaqtun precipitates the loss of culturally unique knowledge, relationships and engagements with the world.
+We are working to reverse the effects of advanced language shift through multiple parallel programs that bring together communities, Elders, Language Specialists and researchers to initiate a large-scale language revitalization movement.

 means ‘learning through culture’ in Inuinnaqtun.